 Mount Inasa (Inasayama / 稲佐山), located in Nagasaki, is one of Japan’s top three night views, and it just happens to be perfect for families!
 Overlooking Nagasaki’s harbor and nestled in lush hills, this scenic spot offers panoramic city views, a gentle ropeway ride, and a calm, breezy atmosphere that’s especially magical in the evening.
 Whether you’re arriving by ropeway, bus, or car, visiting Mount Inasa with kids is one of the most relaxing and rewarding experiences Nagasaki has to offer.

 As you plan your trip to Nagasaki with kids, our resources are here to help!
 Check out our full Nagasaki Family Travel Guide for cultural stops, fun neighborhoods, and activity-filled itineraries.
 Then, visit the Nagasaki with Kids Hub to find all our guides, family adventures, and travel tips conveniently in one easy spot.
-Want more ideas?
-See our full Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and more.
+For even more inspiration across Japan, see our Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and more.

 Why Mount Inasa is Great for Families with Kids